 Sports bar and restaurant Bar Down may be the new hotspot for hockey families who spend a lot of time at West Fargo Sports Arena and want to go have a quick drink or bite to eat and kill an hour, and not just because of the name.

-The establishment, which name hails from the hockey term “bar down” — a goal scored when the puck hits the crossbar and goes straight down into the net — is about half a mile away from the arena.
+The establishment, which gets its name from the hockey term “bar down” — a goal scored when the puck hits the crossbar and goes straight down into the net — is about half a mile away from the arena.

 Hollie and Bob Kietzer, who own Bar Down, have a 12-year-old who plays hockey, and with practice four nights a week and games on the weekends, the family spends a lot of time at West Fargo Sports Arena.